🚀 Ship faster with premium components 🚀

 getInput() Pass the name of the input to return the DOM element for the input field.

-getInputValue() Pass the name of the input to return its value.
+getInputValue() Pass the name of the input to return its value, or null if the field does not exist.

 getInputValues() Returns the values of all input fields from the form.